Mary Tyler Moore, beloved TV actress, dies at 80

 "I think I can take responsibility for that in that I was the audience," she said.
 "I was the voice of sanity around whom all these crazies did their dance.
 And I reacted in the same way that a member of the audience would have reacted."

-In real life Moore was not a single woman.
-In 1955 she married Richard Carleton Meeker and the following year gave birth to their son, Richard Jr.
+In real life, Moore was not a single woman.
+In 1955, she married Richard Carleton Meeker and the following year gave birth to their son, Richard Jr.

-The couple divorced in 1961 and the following year she married CBS executive, Grant Tinker.
+The couple divorced in 1961 and the following year she married CBS executive Grant Tinker.

 While their union didn't produce any children, it did give birth to television production company MTM Enterprises, which produced "The Mary Tyler Moore Show" as well as such acclaimed series as "The Bob Newhart Show," "Hill Street Blues" and "St. Elsewhere."

-Moore and Tinker divorced in 1981, a year after her son was died after accidentally shooting himself while handling a shotgun.
+Moore and Tinker divorced in 1981, a year after her son died after accidentally shooting himself while handling a shotgun.

 She said problems with alcohol helped to contribute to the demise of her marriage to Tinker.